Alaskan Marriage Records

 Alaska does not require a blood test or physical although there is a three business day waiting period starting from when the application is received by the issuing office.

-The approved marriage license is valid for three months from date of issue.
+The approved marriage license is valid for three months from

 More detailed information about applying for an Alaskan marriage license can be found here.

 Cities in Aleutians East Borough:

 Adak, Akutan, Cold Bay, False Pass, King Cove, Sand Point, Nelson Lagoon

 Adak, Amchitka, Atka, Nikolski, Saint George, Saint Paul, Shemya Station, Unalaska

 - Aleutians AKGenWeb